cny123222/cny123222/README.md

 ## 🚀 Selected Projects

-- **Dynamic Search-Based Dragon Dance Motion Analysis**
+- **Analysis of Motion States and Route Planning of the "Bench Dragon" Based on Dynamic Search**
-  National Mathematical Modeling Contest A-problem, awarded National First Prize and BeiTai Tianyuan Star.
+  2024 CUMCM problem A, awarded National First Prize (Problem A, #1 Nationwide) & BeiTai TianYuan Star of Mathematical Modeling.

 - **ML4CO-Kit (Contributor)**
-  A RethinkLab toolkit for machine learning research in combinatorial optimization.
+  A toolkit for machine learning research in combinatorial optimization produced by RethinkLab.

 - **STARS**
   An adaptive bitrate HTTP streaming system with comprehensive QoE optimization.